 The time framework for the implementation of measures was proposed based on analyses of levels of water losses, PWSPs' capacities, time needed to prepare plans and designs and to form teams, the complexity of public procurement procedures in terms of time, the capacities of available consulting and construction sectors, the financial weight of investments, and requirements of the EU directives which have also put focus on water leakages since 2020.
-It is estimated that the implementation of the comprehensive plan of measures in the amount of EUR 1.6 billion would require 15 years.
+It is estimated that the implementation of the comprehensive plan of measures in the amount of EUR 1.7 billion would require 15 years.
 It can be assumed that the implementation of the measures will start already in 2024, i.e., the measures to a certain extent build on the already initiated measures/activities from the National Water Loss Reduction Program (NWLRP) or other programs (NRRP or OPCCs) which have already stopped a multi-annual trend of increasing water losses, noting that for efficient implementation of measures from the NLRAP it is essential to improve approach and organization of implementing the measures.

 The achievement of the national water loss reduction objectives will be monitored based on the annual volume of NRW reduction.
 According to the NLRAP, the targeted NRW volume reduction over a 15-year period is 122 million m3.
 As the result of loss management improvement measures in the first 15-year period (NLRAP), which also includes significant strengthening of PWSPs to cope with water losses, and with continued implementation of active leakage control measures and continued rehabilitation/replacement of mains (with a proposed investment in replacement of at least 2% per year), further significant advances in the reduction of losses are also expected after the first 15-year period, which it will only be possible to estimate in a certain phase of implementing the NLRAP measures and analyzing the actual effects of measures (and the required modifications of the approach/measures).
 The progress in water loss management by each PWSP or service area will be monitored using the ILI and other unit indicators of the Real Losses.
-After the establishment of the benchmarking system for performance efficiency and the adequate monitoring period (estimated at 5 years), the target or reference performance values will be defined for the same indicators, which is under the authority of the Council for Water Services, except for the indicators the definition of which is under the authority of the MESD for the purpose of the Regulation on special conditions to perform water service activities.
+After the establishment of the benchmarking system for performance efficiency and the adequate monitoring period (estimated at 5 years), the target or reference performance values will be defined for the same indicators, which is under the authority of the Council for Water Services.